Eliminating the Hidden Cost of Zone Management in ZNS SSDs

-Hence, the objective of the chunk allocation algorithm is to minimize wear by selecting chunks with the lowest wear and to select $G$ chunks from each LUN.
+Hence, the objective of the Hchunk allocation algorithm is to minimize wear by selecting Hchunks with the lowest wear and to select $G$ Hchunks from each LUN.
 We formulate the objective as:

-where \( c_n \in \{0,1\} \) indicates if chunk \( n \) is selected (\( c_n = 1 \)) and \( w_n \) is the wear associated with chunk \( n \) Figure~\ref{fig:alloc_strategies}a shows a configuration with $c_s = 1$ and Figure~\ref{fig:alloc_strategies}b a configuration with $c_s = 2$.
-A chunk must satisfy the following constraints to ensure that we use blocks with the lowest wear while ensuring the parallelism: (i) \emph{chunk availability}, (ii) \emph{chunk selection}, and (iii) \emph{zone parallelism}.
+where \( c_n \in \{0,1\} \) indicates if Hchunk \( n \) is selected (\( c_n = 1 \)) and \( w_n \) is the wear associated with Hchunk \( n \).
+A chunk must satisfy the following constraints to ensure that we use Hchunks with the lowest wear while maintaining parallelism: (i) \emph{chunk availability}, (ii) \emph{chunk selection}, and (iii) \emph{zone parallelism}.